Rural Capacity Building for Community Development and Affordable Housing Grants

-- Training, education, support, and advice to enhance the technical and administrative capabilities of rural housing development organizations, CDCs, CHDOs, local governments, and tribes
+- Training, education, support, and advice to enhance the technical and administrative capabilities of rural housing development organizations, Community Development Corporations (CDCs), Community Housing Development Organizations (CHDOs), local governments, and tribes

 - Support for the implementation of other HUD programs in rural areas, including, but not limited to, the Community Development Block Grant Program (CDBG), HOME Investment Partnerships, Housing Opportunities for Persons With AIDS (HOPWA), and the Continuum of Care program

-Applicants must be a national nonprofit organization that has ongoing experience in rural housing, including experience working with rural housing organizations, local governments, and Indian tribes, as evidenced by past and continuing work.
+Applicants must be national nonprofit organizations that have ongoing experience in rural housing, including experience working with rural housing organizations, local governments, and tribes, as evidenced by past and continuing work.

 Award ceiling: $2,500,000